Tenants by the Entirety vs. Joint Tenants With Rights of Survivorship

 Joint Tenants With Rights of Survivorship

-Sometimes referred to as JTWROS, this is a type of joint ownership in which two or more people hold title to an asset together.
+JTWROS is a type of joint ownership in which two or more people hold title to an asset together.
+They might be related or unrelated.
 Each tenant has an equal interest in the property.
-If there were two tenants, they would each have a 50 percent interest.
-Four tenants would have a 25 percent interest each.
+For example, two tenants would each have a 50 percent interest, and four tenants would have a 25 percent interest each.
 This is the case even if one of the tenants paid for all or most of the property.

-Regardless of their shares, all tenants are entitled to the use, possession, and enjoyment of the entire property.
+Regardless of their ownership interests, all tenants are entitled to the use, possession, and enjoyment of the entire property.

-When one owner dies, the surviving owner or owners immediately become the new owners of the property, similar to tenants by the entirety.
-The property passes outside probate rather than to the deceased owner's heirs-at-law or beneficiaries under the terms of his will or living trust.
+The surviving owner or owners immediately become the new owners of the property when one owner dies.
+Similar to property held by tenants by the entirety, it passes outside probate rather than to the deceased owner's heirs-at-law or beneficiaries under the terms of his will or living trust.

-This type of ownership can be used with bank and investment accounts, stocks, bonds, business interests, and real estate.
+JTWROS ownership can be used with bank and investment accounts, stocks, bonds, business interests, and real estate.
 It's not typically the default form of holding the title when an asset is held by two or more people.
-They would usually take ownership as "tenants in common" unless they specifically choose this type of arrangement.
+They would usually take ownership as tenants in common unless they specifically choose this type of arrangement.